Arachnids

 While North American harvestmen are usually drab in color, opilionids are quite rich in form.
 Their stout bodies may be variously adorned with spines and contours while, depending on the species, the legs may be short and robust or long and graceful.
 Like most arachnids, harvestmen are nearly blind.
 In general, opilionids have a pair of simple eyes set atop a stalk (eye turret) on the top of their cephalothorax.
 These eyes, however, are little more than light sensors and are probably unable to focus or form images.
 Most of an opilionid’s information about its surroundings comes from touch and chemosensory organs.
 Unique among arachnids, harvestmen have a pair of exocrine glands and can secrete a variety of compounds including quinones, ketones, and phenols (Cokendolpher 1993; Gnaspini 1998).
 These and other chemicals are used by opilionids for communication, defense, and even as antibacterial agents.

-Harvestmen can be found in the dark and damp places of the world.
-Living among leaf litter and within stony crevices, harvestmen are predators of many pest invertebrates such as mites, aphids, and caterpillars (Adams 1984; Allard 2005).
+Harvestmen can be found in the dark and damp places.
+Living among leaf litter, decaying wood, and within stony crevices, harvestmen are predators of many small invertebrates such as mites, aphids, and caterpillars (Adams 1984; Allard 2005).
 Researchers are still discovering surprising things about harvestmen.
-In addition to their unique chemical secretions and their role in pest control, the sheer diversity and abundance of these animals invites further research.
+In addition to their unique chemical secretions, the sheer diversity and abundance of these animals make them fascinating animals to study.

 Adams, J. 1984.
 The habitat and feeding ecology of woodland harvestmen (Opiliones) in England, Oikos 42: 361-370.